Olive Oil was called "the great therapeutic" by Hippocrates of ancient Greece, the father of Medicine.

 Homer called Olive Oil "liquid gold" and ancient Greek athletes ritually rubbed it all over their bodies.

 A study published in the March 2004 issue of Medical Science Monitor reported that 2 tablespoons a day of olive oil added to an otherwise unchanged diet in 28 outpatients, ranging in age from 64 to 71, resulted in significant drops in total and LDL cholesterol.
+If you visit the highlighted link to Medical Science Monitor you will find other more current articles on Olive Oil.

 Published studies link the judicious use of olive oil to reducing the effect of a growing list of ailments.
 For example, Greek women have a 42% lower rate of breast cancer than women in the U.S.